 - The Volturi in Twilight, Their main job is to destroy vampires who attract too much attention to themselves.
 It was mentioned that they wiped out every vampire in Mexico when the vampire civil war there got out of hand.

-- Deconstructed in The Laundry Series.
-The first person the Laundry had to kill to keep knowledge of eldritch horrors from becoming known was Alan Turing, who'd discovered how to use computation to radically advance summoning.
-They realized soon after the only thing this had done was deny them a great source of knowledge.
+- Deconstructed in The Laundry Files.
+The first person the Laundry had to kill to keep knowledge of Eldritch Abominations from becoming known was Alan Turing, who'd discovered how to use computation to radically advance summoning.
+They realized soon after the only thing this had done was deny themselves a great source of knowledge.
 So from now on, they recruit anyone who looks like they're going to either do something great or do something disastrous (like Bob, the series' protagonist) - or at least offer them that option before killing them.

 - It's also noted that a government agency needing both a continued budget and a distinct lack of oversight takes a severe risk when assassinating its parent government's citizens, and doing so is usually the most expensive option in terms of both monetary and political capital.